yilewang/sync-for-zotero/README.md

 ### Chrome (load as unpacked extension)

-1. Download or clone this repository
+1. Download the `extension.zip` or clone this repository
+2. Unzip the file to your local machine
-2. Open Chrome and go to `chrome://extensions/`
+3. Open Chrome and go to `chrome://extensions/`
-3. Enable **Developer mode** (toggle in the top-right corner)
+4. Enable **Developer mode** (toggle in the top-right corner)
-4. Click **Load unpacked**
+5. Click **Load unpacked**
-5. Select the `extension/` folder from this repository
+6. Select the `extension/` folder from the unzipped file
-6. The "Sync for Zotero" icon should appear in your toolbar
+7. The "Sync for Zotero" icon should appear in your toolbar

 ### Updating